-Maple Roasted Brussel Sprouts with Bacon and Sweet Potatoes, a delicious side dish for your Thanksgiving or Christmas dinner.
+Maple Roasted Brussel Sprouts with Bacon and Sweet Potatoes, a delicious and healthy side dish for your Thanksgiving or Christmas dinner.
 Super easy to make, and super flavourful, this dish has a festive touch.
 Only one tray needed, to save you time and effort.
 A family-favourite side.

 Thanksgiving is just around the corner, and not long till Christmas either.
 No time to wonder where the year has gone, there is so much preparation to do for the two big holidays.
 And since Thanksgiving comes first, I’m sure all those pumpkin goodies have already been carefully selected for the day.